aditya-an1l/aditya-an1l/README.md

     - I use GitHub to harness my programming and research skills to contribute to important projects.

 - 📖✍️ **I read a lot.
 I write a lot.**
-  - I read research papers, news articles and non-fiction books.
+  - I read research papers, blogs, news articles and non-fiction books.
-  - In my free (and in my not-so-free time), I write on blogs, magazines, forums, and on all platforms where my written voice can be shared and flourish.
+  - In my free (and in my not-so-free time), I write on blogs, magazines, forums, and all platforms where my voice can be shared and flourish.
   - I write under pseudonyms for anonymity, and to contain my audience at their respective niche.

 - 💻 **Programming as a Hobby, and building projects for fun**